 ANTH 20300 - Biological Bases Of Human Social Behavior: Credit Hours: 3.00.
 This course is an introduction to human social behavior from the perspective of biological anthropology, with special emphasis on human evolution and non-human primates.
 Topics include aggression, communication, learning, maturation, sexuality, and the evolution of social systems.

-ANTH 20400 – Introduction to Biological Anthropology and Human Evolution: Credit Hours: 3.00.
+ANTH 20400 – Human Origins: Credit Hours: 3.00.
 This course surveys biological anthropology through a review of evolutionary theory and genetics, the fossil evidence for current theories in human evolution with insight from modern non-human primates, and the influence of environmental stressors on modern human biological variation.

 ANTH 21000 - Technology And Culture: Credit Hours: 3.00.
 This course explores the social dimensions of technology from the perspective of ancient, modern, and post-modern society.
 Topics include the origins of particular technologies; processes of technical development and dissemination; the politics of everyday artifacts; virtual identities; and technologies of the body.
 Suggested courses (not pre-requisite): ANTH 10000, 20100 and/or 20500 .

 ANTH 21200 - Culture, Food And Health: Credit Hours: 3.00.
 This course is designed to provide an introduction to the field of Medical Anthropology in which we will examine issues related to health and illness from various perspectives outside of the Western biomedical perspective.